Self Represented in State Bar Court? I Can Help.

 Consultation/Limited Scope Representation

+Being self represented in State Bar Court, does not mean you do have to be entirely alone.
+I can help.
 One way is to consult with you throughout the disciplinary process.
-Contrary to the maxim that representing yourself is having a fool for a client, I believe that in some instances, self-representation is both doable and logical.
-In these instances, I provide the support you need to effectively represent yourself before the State Bar and State Bar Court.
+Contrary to the maxim that representing yourself is having a fool for a client, I believe that sometimes, self-representation is both doable and logical.
+For financial reasons, it is often the only option.
+I provide the support you need to effectively represent yourself before the State Bar and State Bar Court.

-The biggest advantage of hiring me to assist in your self-representation is that I am not emotionally involved in your case.
-Receiving a notice of investigation from the Bar puts any attorney on the defensive.
-As a matter progresses, it only gets more emotional.
-It is very difficult to handle such a matter effectively and in a timely fashion.
+I am not emotionally involved in your case, which is a tremendous advantage to working together.
+State Bar investigations put attorneys on the defensive.
+As a matter goes on, it only gets more emotional.
+It is very difficult to handle such your own matter effectively and in a timely fashion.
 I view your case from a neutral perspective and help you craft a strategic defense.
 When you are tempted to bury the matter on your desk, I will not let you fall behind.

 For this service, you can choose pre-trial or trial support.

 - Pre-trial support includes consulting services from the time of filing of the Notice of Disciplinary Charges through the mandatory pre-trial settlement conference.
+This includes discovery.
 If you are in this phase of the case, Pre-Trial Support is the package you need.